nicholas-maltbie/TemplateUnityPackage/Documentation/manual/documentation_website.md

 This website can be generated using `Documentation\build.cmd` or `Documentation/build.sh`.
-This script will first generate the metadata from the XML comments in the code, then genreate the website from the configuration provided at `Documentation\docfx.json`.
+This script will first generate the metadata from the XML comments in the code, then generate the website from the configuration provided at `Documentation\docfx.json`.

 You can configure this website however fits best for your project.
 If you